NEhIL06/zenfit/README.md

    - Check build logs in Vercel for specific errors
    - Verify Node.js version compatibility

+## Future Features
+- In the Future first there are Scope for UI improvements
+- Adding a chatbot to the app to help users with their fitness journey and provide personalized advice
+- Adding a feature to track and analyze user progress
+- Adding a feature to Manage their Milestones posts

 ## 📄 License

 This project is private and proprietary.